MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 Options
 -------

+The following options can be configured by setting the appropriate variables within your ``~/.zshrc`` file.

 **Setting a default virtual environment**

-If you want to set a default virtual environment then you can also export ``AUTOSWITCH_DEFAULTENV`` in your ``.zshrc`` file.
+You can set a default virtual environment to switch to when not in a python project by setting the value of ``AUTOSWITCH_DEFAULTENV`` to the name of a virtualenv.
+For example:

 ::

     export AUTOSWITCH_DEFAULTENV="mydefaultenv"
-    antigen bundle MichaelAquilina/zsh-autoswitch-virtualenv

 **Setting a default python binary**